Ijeamakaanyene/art_portfolio/content/portfolio/radial_patterns.md

 weight: 2
 ---

-A love letter to the polar coordinate system masquerading as a #rstats zine, *art*.
+A love letter to the polar coordinate system masquerading as a #rstats zine, 2021.

 <!--more-->